AidenBeresford/gilgamesh-discord/README.md

 - Command cogs that can be easily disabled and enabled by even the Python illiterate.
 - Highly customizable and easily tweaked command cogs.
-- Moderation commands for kicking and banning users.
+- Moderation commands for quick server management.
+- Multipurpose `/role` command, which offers a more specialized way to mute members.
-- Multipurpose miscellaneous functions, i.e. rolling dice.
+- Miscellaneous functions, i.e. rolling dice.
 - Four Job Fiesta job generation (For the few Final Fantasy V fans).

 #### Wishlist